Thinguyen23/Election_Analysis/README.md

     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
+In this challenge, the team will help election commision to confirm voter turnout for each county.
+To do this, we need to find:

+1. The number of votes that were cast for each county
+2. The percentage of votes each county contributed to the election
+3. The county with largest turnout

 ## Challenge Summary
+The analysis of the election shows that:
+- The results for each county were:
+    - Jefferson contributed 10.5% of the votes with 38,855 votes
+    - Denver contributed 82.8% of the votes with 306,055 votes
+    - Arapahoe contributed 6.7% of the votes with 24,801 votes
+- The county with largest turnout is Denver with 306,055 votes